nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any _mainstream OS_ as long as it has `Java 11` or above installed.
 2. Should be able to hold up to 1000 dogs, owners and dog programs without a noticeable sluggishness in performance for typical usage.
 3. Should be usable by a tech novice who is not familiar with CLI.
 4. Should respond within 2 seconds.
 5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-6. Simple interface that is easy to navigate.
+6. A simple interface that is easy to navigate.
 7. Not required to handle finance-related bookkeeping.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------